 How then is the injury compensated or covered for to allow for recovery?

-Our body may be modelled as a series of overlapping tensegrity structures.
+Our body may be modelled as a series of overlapping Potential Tensegrity Structures.

 If a tensioning element (muscle, ligament or tendon) is damaged or injured, other tension elements tighten up to protect the injured part where possible.

 Pain may result from exceeding the limits of these muscles to protect the injured area.
 It can also result from these “protective” elements being overworked.

 Sometimes, or perhaps, oftentimes, even after an injured tension element has healed, the body still acts as if the healed part is still injured.

 Pain may result not from the injury but from muscles that are forced to work unnaturally because they are still compensating for the muscle that was injured.